3mdeb/conferences/2025/fosdem/automating-low-level-firmware-validation-with-rf.md

 .center.image-99[![](/img/osfv.png)]

-- We've been using OSFV at least since 2018, when we've started validating PC Engines coreboot releases on a monthly basis
+- We've been using OSFV at least since 2018
+  - when validating PC Engines coreboot releases on a monthly basis
-- Using those scripts we've executed over **50k** tests publicly releasing **150+** binaries based on open-source firmware
+  - executed over **50k** tests
+  - publicly releasing **150+** binaries of open-source firmware
-- Initially, it was closed source because of assumption that validation provides majority of the value in open-source firmware development
+- Initially, it was an internal project

 ---